-By default, automatic completion support CamelHumps, i.e. you can type the initial letters of a compound name parts and the name will appear in the list of suggestions.
+By default, automatic completion support CamelHumps, that is you can type the initial letters of a compound name parts and the name will appear in the list of suggestions.

 When building the list of completion suggestions, JetBrains Rider also tries to figure out which suggestion you will likely choose, and preselects it in the list.
 With the default settings, JetBrains Rider pre-selects the best match allowing you to insert it you press Space, as well as dot, open parenthesis, open bracket, semicolon, etc. (depending on the context) You change this default behavior as described below in this topic.

 Configure automatic completion

 To enable "hard" selection in auto-completion lists, select the Insert selected suggestion by pressing enter, dot, or other context-dependent keys option.

 If this option is selected, JetBrains Rider will pre-select the best match in the auto-completion list to make it easier to insert — additionally to Enter and Tab, it will be also inserted when you press Space, as well as dot, open parenthesis, open bracket, semicolon, etc. (depending on the context) (completion on Space in this mode can be disabled by clearing the Whitespace inserts selected suggestion... checkbox on this page):